leducp/KickCAT/lib/kickmsg/ARCHITECTURE.md

 The `lost()` counter lets the application detect overflow and act on it (e.g., log a warning, skip to the latest sample, or resize the ring).

+### Pool exhaustion

+When the slot pool is empty, `allocate()` returns `nullptr` and `send()` returns `false`.
+The publisher must handle this — typically by yielding and retrying, or by dropping the message.
+No exception is thrown and no slot is leaked.

+This happens when all pool slots are in-flight (allocated, published, but not yet consumed and released by all subscribers).
+Increasing `pool_size` or reducing the number of active subscribers alleviates it.

+### CAS-lock contention

+During the two-phase commit, the publisher CAS-locks the ring entry before writing data.
+If another publisher holds the lock, the current publisher retries up to 64 times.
+If all retries fail, delivery to that subscriber ring is silently abandoned — the message is lost for that subscriber only.
+The excess refcount adjustment handles the slot lifecycle correctly.

+This only occurs under very high MPMC contention (many publishers competing for the same ring entry).
+In practice, the lock is held for two relaxed stores + one release store (~nanoseconds), so the 64-retry budget is generous.

+### Unrecoverable slot leak (Class B)

+If a publisher crashes between `treiber_pop` (slot allocated, refcount=0) and `refcount.store(max_subs)`, the slot has refcount=0 and is neither in the free stack nor referenced by any ring entry.
+The GC cannot distinguish it from a legitimately free slot and will not reclaim it.

+This is a bounded leak: at most one slot per publisher crash in that specific window (a few instructions wide).
+The slot is recovered on the next `SharedRegion::create` (full reinitialization).

+**Operational guidance:** if your deployment involves frequent publisher crashes (e.g. during development, or in a watchdog-restart architecture), size the pool with enough headroom to absorb the expected number of orphans between region recreations.
+For a pool of 256 slots and a crash rate of one per hour, the leak is negligible.
+If crashes are frequent enough to matter, the region should be recreated.

 ### Pool and Ring Sizing

 The `pool_size` and `sub_ring_capacity` parameters interact: